A strong root system is one of the key factors in growing a healthy plant. However, a strong root system does not happen by accident.

 - Add Rooting Hormone (usually for cuttings when propagating plants)

 In this article, we’ll get into more detail about each of these methods.
 Then you’ll know exactly what to do to promote a stronger root system in your plants.

 Let’s get started.

-How to Promote Root Growth in Plants
+How To Promote Root Growth In Plants

 If you want to promote root growth in your plants, the best place to start is at the beginning: at the germination and seedling stage.
-Using a root trainer will help to get your plants off to a good start in their development.

-Use a Root Trainer
+Use A Root Trainer

 A root trainer is a container that encourages a plant’s roots to grow downward, instead of sideways.
 This results in a deeper root system, which can then branch out sideways after the plant is moved into the garden.